xmh0511/tun-rs/README.md

 Linux
 -----
-You will need the `tun2` module to be loaded and root is required to create interfaces.
+You will need the `tun-rs` module to be loaded and root is required to create interfaces.

 macOS & FreeBSD
 -----
-`tun2` will automatically set up a route according to the provided configuration, which does a similar thing like this:
+`tun-rs` will automatically set up a route according to the provided configuration, which does a similar thing like this:
 > sudo route -n add -net 10.0.0.0/24 10.0.0.1

 iOS
 ----
-You can pass the file descriptor of the TUN device to `tun2` to create the interface.
+You can pass the file descriptor of the TUN device to `tun-rs` to create the interface.

-Here is an example to create the TUN device on iOS and pass the `fd` to `tun2`:
+Here is an example to create the TUN device on iOS and pass the `fd` to `tun-rs`:
 ```swift
 // Swift
 class PacketTunnelProvider: NEPacketTunnelProvider {